teslanet-nl/mule-plc-connector/README.md

     </plc:write>
 ```

-The result of the write operation is a XML plcWriteResponse message describing which values are successfully written.
-The written values are returned in the response also, for information.
+The result of the write operation is a plcWriteResponse XML message describing which values are successfully written.
+The written values are returned in the response for information.
 The response for the request above could show:

 ```